badlydrawnrob/anki/source/docs/highlight/index.md

 1. You can fork this repository and make changes there.
 2. You can create a child theme with it's own `package.json` file.

 It's a little advanced, but both options are possible.
-Once you've levelled up your programming skills, you can try your hand at doing things [the professional way](../advanced/index.md)
+Once you've levelled up your programming skills, you can try your hand at doing things **[🧑‍🎓 the professional way](../advanced/index.md)**